 “I thought if I have to drive around and sell them out of the back of my truck for a year, I will.
 But in two weeks they were gone.”

-The Seventy2 campaign raised $491,406 in total, or 1,649% funded as of January 1, 2017.
+The Seventy2 campaign raised $491,406 in total, or 1,649 percent of its funding goal.
 “We were the highest-funded survival product of all time, which was nice,” Schauf says.
 And then he realized it meant he (Schauf being the sole member of the team at that point) had to build 1,400 more orders.
 “It got real very fast for one guy,” he quips.

 To help get those orders filled, Schauf brought in a few friends, who are still involved in the business today.
 Eric Janowak, Mike Escamilla, and Josh Anderson were now a part of the Uncharted Supply Company and between the four of them, they had a web developer, product designer, someone to look over contracts, and Schauf (who took the lead on the marketing side.
 “We were just grinding,” he says.

 All in, it’s been about 3 years since the inception of the product, yet the brand has seen tremendous growth.
 Even the FBI, CIA, Nike, and Paypal have purchased the Seventy2.
 The brand sells 5- and 10-pack bundles to help outfit entire companies.
 With that growth, Schauf’s been able to take time to develop other gear that can help you survive disaster — everything from a hideaway jacket, to a car kit, to kits for families.
 “We’re really looking at how you fill every moment of the day, because you never know what’s going to happen,” Schauf says.
 “The more prepared you are, the safer the world is.”